simplybare/phase1/src/pages/index.md

     terpenes: 3.5%
     profile: Myrcene, Caryophyllene, Ocimene, Humulene
     description: >
-      Our version of this sativa-dominant strain is 100% certified organic.
+      Our version of this sativa-dominant strain is organic certified.
 Her exceptionally aromatic flower gives off a blueberry aroma with a warm and peppery terpene profile.
 Hand-harvested and cold cured, these buds were carefully selected, trimmed and placed in a recyclable glass jar, sealed for freshness.
 Like any good dream, she’s both sweet and spicy.
     footnote: 'According to COA Results for Lot No: 01-001'
   - key: creek-congo
     subtitle: BC Organic